Portmane/Ocean/JavaDesignPatterns/Visitor/src/main/java/com/iluwatar/README.md

 ## Cooperation
 All offers are welcome, here is my email **"wh9noo@gmail.com"**.
 Any corrections or help in Java code as well
-as in explanations are appreciated :hugs:
+as explanations are appreciated :hugs: